-The park cable inlet is located under the driver's side camper overhang in the service center.
-This allows for the connection from campground cable service via a coax cable (not provided) to the camper.
-The cable inside the camper is terminated at the primary TV location at a wall plate.
-If your camper is also equipped with a TV antenna, the park cable terminates into the 12-volt/TV outlet.
-With the switch in the "OFF" position, the park cable signal is sent through the outlet.
+The park/sat dish cable inlets are located on the driver's side of the camper.
+The park cable inlet allows for the connection from the campground cable service to the camper.
+The satellite inlet allows for the connection from a portable dish.
+Both cables terminate inside the camper at the primary TV location in a wall plate.
+If your camper is equipped with a TV antenna, the park cable is connected to the 12-volt/TV outlet.
+With the switch on the outlet in the "OFF" position, the park cable signal is sent through the outlet.